dollars0427/s3-explorer-php/README.md

         composer install

 3. Set your access key and secret key in config.ini
-4. Optionally set a specific bucket in config.ini to disable the bucket selection field and list only objects from this bucket
+4. Set a specific bucket and region in config.in

 Example of config.ini:

         access_key = (your access key)
         secret_key = (your secret key)
         bucket = my_bucket
+        region = (your bucket region)

 ## License